darwin-morocho/flutter-meedu/docs/navigation.md

-To navigate between page without a BuildContext you can use the meedu's router
+To navigate between page without a BuildContext you can use the meedu's router module.

 In your `MaterialApp`